Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-Following \citet{Anderson2012a,Anderson2012b}, here we assess the policy intensity using the Nominal Rate of Assistance (NRA).
-Used in the guise of treatment, this is an estimate of direct government policy intervention, as it measures the percentage by which these policies have raised (lowered) gross returns to farmers above (below) what they would have been without the government's intervention.
-In other words, the NRA is the percentage by which the domestic producer price is above (or below, if negative) the border price of a like product, net of transportation and trade margins.
-Therefore, NRA is pivotal to testing our methodology in that it is a continuous measure accounting for both traditional policy instruments (e.g., tariffs, export subsidies, and import quotas) and the additional measures untamed by the URAA (e.g., trade remedies).\footnote{It is worth mentioning, however, that trade policies such as export bans and import tariffs account for 60\% of the NRA at the global level \citep{Anderson2013}.} For ease of interpretation, we shift the support of the treatment (NRA + 1), which is known as Nominal Assistance Coefficient (NAC).
-Therefore, for any given country, a NAC>1 signals the presence of policies supporting the agricultural producers (and a farm-gate price above the border price) while a NAC<1 indicates a disincentive (i.e., taxation) for the agricultural sector.
-Figure \ref{fig:NAC} shows that while the richest countries are decreasing their policy support to farmers, developing countries are increasingly switching from taxing agricultural production to applying protectionist measures, often exceeding the level of support provided by OECD countries \citep{Swinnen2012}.\footnote{\cite{Anderson2012a,Anderson2012b} provide a detailed explanation of the method used to develop the NRA and of the interpretation of NAC.}
+\textbf{Treatment - Policy intervention}.
+Following \citet{Anderson2012a,Anderson2012b}, policy intensity in the agricultural sector is assessed using the Nominal Rate of Assistance (NRA).
+The NRA is an estimate of direct government policy intervention, as it measures the percentage by which these policies have raised (lowered) gross returns to farmers above (below) what they would have been without the government's intervention.
+In other words, this is the percentage by which the domestic producer price is above (or below, if negative) the border price of a like product, net of transportation and trade margins.
+NRA is pivotal to testing our methodology since it is a continuous measure accounting for both traditional policy instruments (e.g., tariffs and subsidies) and the additional measures untamed by the Uruguay Round Agreement on Agriculture (URAA) (e.g., trade remedies).
+For ease of interpretation, we shift the support of the treatment (NRA + 1), which is known as Nominal Assistance Coefficient (NAC).
+Hence, for any given country and year, the farther the NAC is from 1, the higher is the intensity of the policy interventions.
+More specifically, a NAC$>$1 signals the presence of policies supporting the agricultural producers -- and a farm-gate price above the border price -- while a NAC$<$1 indicates a disincentive (i.e., taxation) for the agricultural sector.\footnote{See for further references and background \cite{Anderson2012a,Anderson2012b}, who provide a detailed explanation of the method used to develop the NRA and of the interpretation of NAC.} In figure \ref{fig:NAC} in Appendix B, we show that while the richest countries are decreasing their policy support to farmers, developing countries are increasingly switching from taxing agricultural production to applying protectionist measures, often exceeding the level of support provided by OECD countries (\citealp{Swinnen2012}).
+NAC summary statistics by country are reported in table \ref{tab:NAC_stats} in Appendix B.